FibonacciDude/UnsupervisedLatentModelling/README.md

 performed.
 The coordinates are compiled through time until the task ends.
 The dataset is called “GazeBase” https://www.nature.com/articles/s41597-021-00959-y.

-To download data, I fetch from their website through the https://github.com/FibonacciDude/UnsupervisedLatentModelling repository (different from training repo) data/get_gazebase.sh and unzip by data/unzip_gazebase.sh.
+To download data, I fetch from their website through the script gaze/data/get_gazebase.sh, and unzip by gaze/data/unzip_gazebase.sh.

 Data is then converted to pytorch-compatible and extraneous data cleaned through running data_index.py.
 When fed into the model, the sequence data is properly batched.